 Abraham fears God more than he fears losing his son.
 We are told in the book of Hebrews that Abraham believed God could raise Isaac from the dead.
 He was no longer using human reasoning to make sure God’s promises were carried out.

-Jesus was the perfect lamb without blemish, without sin.
-His blood was spilled as the sacrifice.
-He offered Himself as the living sacrifice.
+Jesus was the perfect lamb without blemish, without sin, and His blood was spilled as the sacrifice.
+He offered Himself.
 He died so that we could live.
 His body was broken so ours could be made whole.
-He was separated from the Father, so that we could be with Him for ever and for always.
+He was separated from the Father so that we could be with God forever and for always.

 The Fear of God is the beginning, but it’s not the end.
 The end is love; it’s the greatest of all things.
-God’s love for us is shown in this that while we were undeserving sinners like Judas, God offered up His only Son, His perfect Son, and He died in our place, taking our deserved death for our sins, and sacrificing Himself out of pure love for us.
+God’s love for us is shown in this, while we were undeserving sinners like Judas, God offered up His only son, His perfect son, and Jesus died in our place, taking our deserved death for our sins and sacrificing Himself out of pure love for us.

 Start with the fear of God.
 End with embracing His perfect love for you.